Boreas618/Notes/computer-networking/network-layer.md

 The routing processor performs control-plane functions.
 In traditional routers, it executes the routing protocols, maintains routing tables and attached link state information, and computes the forwarding table for the router.
 In SDN routers, the routing processor is responsible for communicating with the remote controller in order to (among other activities) receive forwarding table entries computed by the remote controller, and install these entries in the router’s input ports.

 * Destination-based forwarding: deciding the output port by the destination
-* Gennralized forwarding: deciding the output port by multiple factors
+* Generalized forwarding: deciding the output port by multiple factors

 ### Input Port Processing and Destination-Based Forwarding